CONTENT ON THIS PAGE PROVIDED BY:

 3. Opening a business bank account

-Bank account opening can be as fast as 2 or 3 working days (DBS, a Singapore bank, and ABC, a Mauritius bank), but for the better-known traditional banks in Hong Kong 3 weeks upwards should be allowed for.
+The processing time for bank account opening can vary greatly, but for the better-known traditional banks in Hong Kong 3 weeks upwards should be allowed for.

 Required documents for bank account opening include but are not limited to: